-Straight - This bow tie stands about 1 ¾ tall.
+Straight - This bow tie stands about 1 ¾ inches tall.
 Some men prefer this for everyday wear, particularly if they are of a slighter stature.

 Wide - This bow tie stands about 3 ¾ tall.
 Someone who wants to make a strong bow tie statement may choose this style.
 It also looks more proportionate on someone who shops in a men's big and tall store.

 Are you unsure of which style would look best on you?
 Try this: download and then print this pdf of actual size bow ties.
 Cut out the bow tie shapes you like and hold each one under your face, where you would wear a bow tie, to see which size and shape looks best on you.

 With the exception of clip-on bow ties which have no collar band, all of the bow ties that I make have adjustable band sections that allow them to fit neck sizes ranging from 14 ½ inches to 18 inches.
 The adjusting mechanism is a sliding buckle.
 Making a tie for a larger neck size is no problem at all.
 Please just mention it in the comment section of the online order form, or call me and place your order over the phone.

 Clip-on bow ties simply clip onto the collar of the shirt.
 There is no band section on a clip on bow tie.

 Freestyle/Self Tie - This is the kind